michaelkamprath/simple-json-collector-service/README.md

 ```
 Where `DATA_FILE_DIR` is the directory in which to save data and `SERVICE_PORT` is the port the web service should listen on.

+The environment variable `MAX_JSONL_FILE_SIZE` (integer value in bytes) can be used to set the max data file size used when determining when to rotate the data file.
+It defaults to 50 MB.

 ## TTN Integration
 Set up in TTN by adding a [HTTP Integration](https://www.thethingsnetwork.org/docs/applications/http/) to your application.
 The URL should be:
 ```